 Rosewall to have a permanent home at Waterside

-Peter Swallow Director of Bolsterstone Group, the company behind the Chesterfield Waterside development, said: “Rosewall will make an important centre piece for all residents, workers and visitors to Basin Square.
-The fact that the sculpture is now of Grade II listed status makes the move so much more special and I’m proud that we were able to keep it here in Chesterfield.”
+“It will make an important centre piece for all the visitors to experience the artwork that belongs to Chesterfield.
+The fact that the sculpture is now Grade II listed makes the move so much more special.
+I think this will encourage people to visit it more.” continued Peter Swallow

 Going into its planning stages, once built, Chesterfield Waterside is set to receive thousands of visitors each year to experience the environment that will be created in the development.
 The statue will be placed as the main piece in the centre of Basin Square, the place of the former Trebor Factory.